Code-Institute-Submissions/4th-milestone-project/README.md

 You can find the database model [here](https://github.com/GitNorthWay/4th-milestone-project/blob/develop/documentation/assignment/database_model_codejob.xlsx).

+# Testing
+All code is tested manually.
+HTML, CSS and JavaScript with the tools mentioned under Technologies used/Tools.
+Except one html error all errors are resolved.
+The use of MultiSelectField and/or CrispyForms causes a html validator error: 'Bad value for attribute for on element label: An ID must not be the empty string.'
+Due to time constraints I couldn't dive into this.
+Fortunately it is only a validator error and doesn't affect the site behaviour.

 # Deployment
 Deployment
 -	Clone the project in the folder of your choice on your computer.
 Use the command in Git Bash or your IDE: